alexbrumwell/Honours_project/Y-chromosome/Y-chromosome_code.md

 ### 1. Mapping FASTQs
 **Important to note**: The FASTQs I am working with are already trimmed.

+Sidenote: Some papers (Wallner et al., 2017; Felkhel et al., 2019) on horse Y-chromosome use bwa aln but i think it's because they have many reptetitive regions, so I will continue using bwa mem.

+I map using `bwa mem` with the `-M` option that "Marks shorter split hits as secondary (for Picard compatibility)".
+It esentially marks uncertain reads as secondary.

 ```bash
 cat /shared5/Alex/Y-chromosome_project/List_ychromosome.txt | awk '{print $2}' | while read file ; do